PeptidesDNA

 In a direct comparison study, GHK-Cu outperformed Matrixyl 3000 (palmitoyl tetrapeptide-7 + palmitoyl oligopeptide) — one of the most popular cosmetic peptides — by 31.6% in wrinkle reduction after 12 weeks of use.
 GHK-Cu also outperformed vitamin C serum and retinol in separate comparisons for collagen stimulation, though retinol showed superior results for pigmentation correction.

-Genetics That Affect Your GHK-Cu Response
+Which Genes Affect Your GHK-Cu Response?

 TGFB1 rs1800469 — TGF-Beta Expression